 "Hmm?"
 Harry said, not looking up from his book.

 "Let's play a game Potter," he said.
 "Come on, it'll be fun."

 "Fun for you, I'm sure," Harry said.
 Dudley's games didn't really allow for fun for all.
 Harry continued to keep his face in his book, as though he wasn't concerned that his very large cousin was standing in his doorway.
 "What did you have in mind?
 Harry hunting, smash the ponce, cops and robbers, or have you come up with an other excuse to rough me up?"

 Harry wasn't a little kid, he'd faced down a dark wizard, slew a basilisk, and saved his best friend's sister's life.
-He was well past putting up with Dudley's horrid games.
+He knew he was in a precarious position at the moment, but he was well past putting up with Dudley's horrid games.

 "Well if you'd rather just skip to the end..."
 Dudley hefted his meaty fist nonchalantly.